Emre Arolat Architecture Unveil The Nora Mosque and Community Centre Concept

 It speaks of the use of daylight in not only illuminating spaces but defining them and building into a sense of calmness.

 Located in a highly residential area and bordering a residential tower, the mosque will become a defining emblem of the city.
-If built as conceptualised, Emre Arolat Architecture will have shared with humanity yet another iconic mosque taking after their award winning Sancaklar Mosque in Istanbul, Turkey.
+If built as conceptualized, Emre Arolat Architecture will have shared with humanity yet another iconic mosque, taking after their award-winning Sancaklar Mosque in Istanbul, Turkey.

 Project Information